tindandelion/carnd-pid-controller-p9/README.md

 In general, finding the optimal P, I, and D parameter set is a challenging trial-and-error task.
 In this project, I used the "Twiddle" algorithm to adjust the parameters.
-The essense of the Twiddle (which essentially is a variation of a coordinate accent) is that it adjusts the coefficients, trying to find the lowest overall error.
+The essence of the Twiddle (which essentially is a variation of a coordinate accent) is that it adjusts the coefficients, trying to find the lowest overall error.
 This algorithm is useful when fine-tuning the roughly estimated parameters, although somewhat time-consuming and prone to getting stuck in